Ozonised/TPFR_Meter/README.md

 - Now press ```ENTER``` to select it and the cursor moves to the right hand side implying you are in the value edit mode.
 - Now change the value by either pressing the ```UP``` or ```DOWN``` button.
 The procedure is as the same as the one shown above for frequency.
 - Press ```ENTER``` to save the value.

+## DONE THAT IS IT!
+### This is all you need to know to get started using this meter.

 ### Note:
 - The frequency and duty cycle change only upon pressing ```ENTER```.
 - The frequency increment step is not 1Hz for every range.
 It changes with the frequency range.
 The table below shows the shows the frequecny range and it's increament/decreament step value: